Eros-Byrne/Eros-Byrne/README.md

-# A software guy building cool things (and hoping they work).
+# A hardware/software guy building cool things (when it compiles).

 **Software Dev Student** passionate about open-source, hardware, and video games.
 Powered entirely by coffee and cats. ☕🐈